How Many Grams In A 100 Ml

 The concepts of volume and mass measurement have evolved significantly over time.
 The metric system, established in France in the late 18th century, aimed to create a standardized and coherent system of measurement based on decimal units.
 This system laid the foundation for the modern units of milliliters and grams.

 The initial definition of the gram was based on the mass of one cubic centimeter of water at the temperature of melting ice.
-Later, it was redefined based on a physical artifact: the International Prototype Kilogram.
+So later, it was redefined based on a physical artifact: the International Prototype Kilogram.
 While the definition of the kilogram has since been updated to be based on fundamental physical constants, the milliliter and gram remain integral parts of the metric system, facilitating accurate and consistent measurements worldwide.

 Measurement Tools: Accuracy and Precision